Japan eVisa - Indian Passport, US Resident (H1B)

 Resubmitted (second attempt)

 New application with corrected itinerary.
 Confirmation email received with new receipt number.
-Note: added family member application this time.

 Processing confirmation